Family support - but now! Landesfamilienrat and Liga der Freien Wohlfahrtspflege in Baden-Württemberg on International Family Day on May 15.

 The bukof formulates 18 positions for a gender-equitable higher education policy (May 17, 2021)

-The Federal Conference of Women's and Equal Opportunity Officers at Universities (bukof) addresses stakeholders in the German higher education landscape with a position paper for a gender-equitable higher education policy.
+The Federal Conference of Women's and Gender Equal Opportunity Officers at Universities (bukof) addresses stakeholders in the German higher education landscape with a position paper for a gender-equitable higher education policy.
 The demands of bukof represent an orientation framework for students as well as for employees in teaching, technology and administration: The bukof opens up perspectives and reveals the need for change, which, for example, affects the study conditions or staff organization at universities.
 The full text of the positions can be found on the bukof website.

 Childcare – What regulations are applied in which state?
 (May 11, 2021)